 The Universe is a big place... and it's getting bigger every day.

-years ago as a hot, nearly uniform gas, and has been expanding ever since.
+years ago and has been expanding ever since.
 It was always

-assumed that expansion was slowing, with the tug of gravity
+assumed that expansion was slowing, with the gravity of the

 end of the 20th century astronomers got a big surprise: the Universe

-was not slowing down, it was speeding up.
-We live in an accelerating Universe.
+was not slowing down, it was speeding up, the expansion ever accelerating.

-Very little is known about this accelerated expansion, and even less
+Very little is known about this accelerated expansion, and less

-called supernovae, as well as the subtle distortion of the light from
+called supernovae, as well as the gentle smearing of the light from

 investigate over one thousand square degrees of sky — more than